What are the Benefits of Meditation for Kids?

 In ancient times, people learned how to meditate to better comprehend life’s mystic and sacred features.
 However, today, meditation is more commonly practiced as a way of relaxing and reducing stress.

 There are three most popular types of meditation; guided meditation for children involves a teacher or a guide using visualization (images) techniques to help kids imagine relaxing places and events, such as the beach.
 Utilizing these images, in addition to smells, textures and sounds, can help children learn about meditation.
 Mindfulness meditation teaches children how to be mindful and focuses on being aware and present in the moment.
 By focusing on breathing and observing emotions and thoughts during meditation, kids can become more in tune with their bodies and minds.
+Read some stories from people who've practiced meditation.

 During mantra meditation, children are taught to repeat a word or phrase that not only helps them to relax, but allows them to focus on the word and avoid thoughts that can distract them.